melezhik/sparrow/papers/CI/README.md

 # building up test harness

 As we need to ensure that app is running correctly after get deployed we need some integration testing for it.
-With sparrow it is as simple as writting a few lines of code:
+With sparrow it is as simple as writing a few lines of code:

     git init # let's keep test suite case under git echo 127.0.0.1:5000 > host